Director of Graduate Studies

 Advisory Editor, Oxford Bibliographies in Victorian Literature

 My broad area of study is the British nineteenth century, where I specialize in the theory and history of the novel.
 Particular interests include moral philosophy, theories of sympathy and of realism, and narrative theory, but I teach a variety of subjects and approaches.
 My first book, Sympathetic Realism in Nineteenth-Century British Fiction (Johns Hopkins 2012), considers nineteenth-century fiction in relation to Adam Smith's Theory of Moral Sentiments to argue for the development of a literary realism for which sympathetic protocols are necessary for confirming and maintaining social reality.
-I've recently written on "maggots" in Adam Bede — freakish, occasionally sublime ideas that lodge, intractably, in the mind — for the Blackwell Companion to George Eliot.
-My book in progress, The Idiocy of Human Life: the Science of Intelligence and the Uses of Stupidity, is in part a study of stupidity's value for scientists and artists in the 18th-19th c.
+My book in progress, Stupidity after Enlightenment, is a study of stupidity's value for scientists and artists in the eighteenth and nineteenth centuries.
 I am co-editor of the journal Victorian Studies.

 Victorian Studies Program:

 18th and 19thC Literature in Britain and America